-- Any student or student group that wishes to participate in an extra-curricular health related activity must contact the Program Director.
+- Any student or student group that wishes to participate in an extracurricular health related activity must contact the Program Director.
 No activity will be approved unless complete information is provided, addressing the following: nature and scope of the activity; sponsorship and/or faculty advisor; group to be served; place of the activity; clinical oversight, and the date on which the activity is scheduled to occur.
 Additional information may be requested by the Program. - The request and information must be provided to the Program Director a minimum of two weeks in advance of the activity.
 The Program Director will review the request and determine whether the activity is appropriately supervised.
-No student may participate in a health-related activity without a Touro credentialed healthcare provider being present. - Participation in activities that are responding to an acute emergency situation may be excluded from the prohibition regarding the Jewish Sabbath and Jewish holidays, but require approval.
+No student may participate in a health-related activity without a Touro credentialed healthcare provider being present. - All students interested in participating must be approved by the Program Director.
+Students must complete/meet the following in order to be approved: - i.
+HIPAA and OSHA training - ii.
+If the activity involves using needles (e.g., vaccine clinic), successful completion of PA Program injection training. - iii.
+Sign off by a PA Program faculty member. - iv.
+Approval may not be granted for students on academic probation- this will be decided on a case by case basis. - Participation in activities that are responding to an acute emergency situation may be excluded from the prohibition regarding the Jewish Sabbath and Jewish holidays, but require approval.
 The Campus Rabbi should be consulted in a timely fashion. - No person who is covered by the Touro malpractice policy may provide supervision for an extracurricular health-related function that is held on any such day of religious observance, unless it falls under an emergency situation as noted above. - Documentation of TB clearance, Pertussis vaccination and immunity to MMR, Hepatitis B and Varicella must be verified and approved by the Program. - Submission of COVID vaccination must be uploaded to Castlebranch.
 Students who wish to obtain a medical exemption may contact Student Health Services at tuc.studenthealth@tu.edu while those requesting a religious exemption may submit their completed Application for Religious Accommodations and Service form to Ms. Paisley Rosengren, the Director of Student Success Services at prosengr@touro.edu.